Skip to content

 Application level logs:

-• Kubeaudit logs related to Kubernetes audits to provide a security-relevant chronological set of records documenting the sequence of activities that have affected the system by individual users, administrators or other components of the system.
+• Kubernetes audit logs (index pattern: kubeaudit*) relate to Kubernetes audits to provide a security-relevant chronological set of records documenting the sequence of activities that have affected the system by individual users, administrators or other components of the system.
 This is mostly related to the ISO 27001 requirement A.12.4.3 "Administrator and Operator Logs".

 Platform level logs:

-• Authlog includes information about system authorization, along with user logins and the authentication mechanism that were used.
+• SSH authentication log (index pattern: authlog*) includes information about system authorization, along with user logins and the authentication mechanism that were used.
 Such as SSH access to the Nodes.
 This is mostly related to the ISO 27001 requirement A.12.4.3 "Administrator and Operator Logs".

-• Others logs other than the above two are indexed and shipped to OpenSearch as others.
+• Other logs (index pattern: other*) are shipped to OpenSearch.
 These logs are collected from the Node's journald logging system.

 Note